 The ability to instantaneously generate a database API is a productivity game changer.
 However that alone won’t be enough to completely replace your use of SQL.
 In this chapter you’ll learn about DreamFactory’s advanced database API features, including transaction support, using database functions within API calls, and more.

 From the moment your API is generated, rest assured it is protected by at minimum a complicated API key.
 However this represents only the beginning in terms of your options regarding securing an API.
 You can use DreamFactory’s user authentication and authorization features to provide user-specific login via a variety of authentication solutions, including basic auth, LDAP, Active Directory, and SSO.
 In this chapter you’ll learn all about these solutions, and additionally learn how to use DreamFactory’s rate limiting and logging capabilities to closely monitor request volume and behavior.

-The ability to merely auto-generate a REST API is already going to produce an immediate productivity boost, however eventually you're going to want to tweak one or more API endpoints' default behavior to accommodate more sophisticated project requirements.
+The ability to merely auto-generate a REST API is already going to produce an immediate productivity boost, however eventually you’re going to want to tweak one or more API endpoints' default behavior to accommodate more sophisticated project requirements.
 Most often this involves using DreamFactory’s scripting feature, which allows you to write custom code used to validating input parameters, call other APIs, and much more.
-In this chapter we'll walk through several real-world examples which highlight how easy it is to extend your API endpoints with one of four supported scripting engines (NodeJS, PHP, Python, and V8JS).
+In this chapter we’ll walk through several real-world examples which highlight how easy it is to extend your API endpoints with one of four supported scripting engines (NodeJS, PHP, and Python).

 In this chapter you’ll learn how to use DreamFactory’s API limiting and logging capabilities to assign and monitor access to your restricted APIs.

 While DreamFactory is already secure, and relatively maintenance free, there are quite a few modifications you can make to enhance your instance.
 In this chapter we’ll provide a wide ranging overview of the many changes you can make to maintain, and secure your environment.